adamtootle/pco-js/readme.md

 JS library for working the with [Planning Center API](https://planningcenter.github.io/api-docs/).
 Not remotely close to production ready.
 Only supports a handful of [Services](https://planningcenter.github.io/api-docs/#pco-services) routes right now that were needed for [Servizi](https://github.com/adamtootle/servizi).

+Current development is happening on the [services branch](https://github.com/adamtootle/pco-js/tree/serivces)